Rate Limits

 Free Tier Limitations

-- Limited to 1000 requests per hour for all users without an API Key
+- Limited to 1000 requests per hour shared among all unauthenticated users